X34354/Species/README.md

 ## Requirements

-use the requirements.txt file to install the files
+Use the requirements.txt file to install the files

 ## Setup